vega/vega-lite/site/docs/composition/resolve.md

 ## Example

 In this example, we use two independent color scales for two repeated charts.
-Note how Vega-Lite automatically creates separate legends for each chart.
+Note how Vegemite automatically creates separate legends for each chart.

 <span class="vl-example" data-name="repeat_independent_colors"></span>